 - To place an active call in a serial transfer, - 1.
-Press the installer-programmed SERIAL button. - 2.
+Press the installer-programmed SERIAL button (the LCD will read "0 SERIAL EXT:", with the first digit indicating how many intercom numbers are already entered; the "EXT:" indicates a prompt for another intercom number to be placed in the serial). - 2.
 Dial intercom number or press associated DSS button. - 3.
 Repeat to add up to two more extensions to the serial. - 4.
 Press SPEAKER to end.
 Serial transfer begins. - To determine the status of individual lines (idle, busy or on hold), - 1.
 Press the installer-programmed TEST/BUSY button (the LCD will display the prompt Enter Line:). - 2.
 Dial the line number to be tested (001-128).
 If the line is idle, you will hear a dial tone; if the line is busy, the LCD will display Busy with xxx; if the line is on hold, the LCD will display On Hold at xxx (xxx = line number).

-10.2 Viewing The System Status Log
+10.15 Viewing The System Status Log